QETCI-Hackathon/Quantum-VANET/Communication Protocols/README.md

 In our model, we use the GPSR(Greedy Perimeter Stateless Routing) protocol for efficient routing of messages between OBU's and RSU's.

 As the quantum world and the optimist's view of quantum communications develop, we hope to incorporate the quantum internet into our model.
 At present, however this is still a far-fetched and sci-fi like model.
-Nevertheless, dreamers